 Sustainability Report 2023

 Creating a better world at work

-Enter -->
+Enter \longrightarrow

 a better world at work

 A better world at work

 EMCOR UK is the UK's leading facilities management provider, delivering high-performance, sustainable facilities management, asset services and strategic workplace solutions.

 We bring together the best experts, processes and technologies to create a better world at work.

 Welcome

 Welcome to our second report dedicated to EMCOR UK's sustainability activities and progress.
 Following last year's inaugural Responsible Business Report, we felt that "Sustainability Report" better captured the broad range of environmental and social focuses and impacts of our business.

 Reporting transparently on the sustainability issues that affect our business, and that our business contributes to, is a vital part of our sustainability journey.
 As the non-financial reporting space continues to evolve, we are committed to ongoing evaluation and improvement of our approach to ensure we provide comprehensive disclosure for a broad range of stakeholders.

 For more coverage of our sustainability approach and progress, visit emcoruk.com.

 Contents

 4 Highlights

 5 2022 awards

 6 About EMCOR UK

 7 Chief Executive's statement

 9 Our purpose-driven approach

 11 Our sustainability framework

 13 Sustainability oversight and management

 14 Creating social value

-16 17 18 20 23 People Occupational health, safety and wellbeing Approach Equity, diversity and inclusion Employee management and engagement
+16 17 20 23 27 People Occupational health, safety and wellbeing Equity, diversity and inclusion Employee management and engagement Community impact

-27 Community impact

-33 38 40 Energy and carbon Responsible consumption Creating greener workplaces

-42 43 44 Partners Working with our partners Supply chain engagement
+17 20 23 Occupational health, safety and wellbeing Equity, diversity and inclusion Employee management and engagement